Broadway–Lafayette Street/Bleecker Street station: IND Sixth Avenue Line

+Construction and opening

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines, which would compete with the IRT and the Brooklyn–Manhattan Transit Corporation (BMT), the two major subway operators of the time.
 The IND Sixth Avenue Line was designed to replace the elevated IRT Sixth Avenue Line.
 The first portion of the line to be constructed was then known as the Houston–Essex Street Line, which ran under Houston, Essex, and Rutgers Streets.
 The contract for the line was awarded to Corson Construction in January 1929, and construction of this section officially started in May 1929.

+In 1930, the New York City Board of Transportation (BOT) identified the locations of 104 stations to be built in the IND system.
+Under this plan, there would have been an express station under Houston Street between Broadway and Lafayette Street.
+The same year, as part of the Broadway–Lafayette Street station's construction, the Emigrant Industrial Savings Bank gave the city permission to build and operate an entrance to the station within the bank's building at the northwest corner of Houston Street and Broadway.
+The BOT awarded a $371.113 contract in July 1932 for the installation of finishes at the Broadway–Lafayette Street station and three others along the Houston–Essex Streets Line.
+In early 1934, the BOT began looking to rent out a vacant lot at the intersection of Lafayette and Houston Streets, which had been cleared for the construction of the subway.
+That July, the BOT solicited bids for the installation of signals and switches on the Houston–Essex Street Line; the contract had been scheduled for January 1933 but was delayed eighteen months because the city did not have enough money.

-The Broadway–Lafayette Street station opened on January 1, 1936, as one of four stations on the first part of the Sixth Avenue Line.
-Two local tracks split from a junction with the Eighth Avenue Line south of West Fourth Street–Washington Square, running east under Houston Street and south under Essex Street to a temporary terminal at East Broadway.
-The station was initially served by E trains to Church Avenue.
-When further sections of the Sixth Avenue Line opened on December 15, 1940, the F train replaced the E train at the Broadway–Lafayette Street station.
+The Broadway–Lafayette Street station opened on January 1, 1936, as one of the first four stations on the Houston–Essex Street Line, the first part of the Sixth Avenue Line.
+At the time of the station's opening, some of the columns had not been finished.
+The two local tracks split from a junction with the Eighth Avenue Line south of West Fourth Street–Washington Square, running east under Houston Street and south under Essex Street to a temporary terminal at East Broadway.